The Dirtiest Thirstiest

 The Dirtiest Thirstiest is the only studio album by American rapper Yung Wun.
-It was released on December 7, 2004 via Full Surface/J Records.
+It was released on December 7, 2004, via Full Surface/J Records.
 Recording sessions took place at Basement Studios in New Jersey, at Doppler Studios, Greenhouse Studios and PatchWerk Recording Studios in Atlanta, and at Sony Music Studios in New York City.
 Production was handled by Vizion, David Banner, Jay-Mac, The Koul Kats, Bangladesh, Faust, Swizz Beatz and Tony "V.I.P."
 Lopez, with Lauren Lake, Eric McCaine and Laferron Miles serving as co-producers.
 It features guest appearances from David Banner, Cassidy, DMX and Lil' Flip.

 In the United States, the album did not reach the Billboard 200, however, it peaked at number 50 on the Top R&B/Hip-Hop Albums, number 24 on the Top Rap Albums and number 11 on the Heatseekers Albums charts.
-Its lead single, "Tear It Up" became Yung Wun's most successful songs, peaking at number 76 on the Billboard Hot 100, number 39 on the Hot R&B/Hip-Hop Songs, number 21 on the Hot Rap Songs and number 26 on the Rhythmic Airplay charts in the US.
+Its lead single, "Tear It Up" became Yung Wun's most successful song, peaking at number 76 on the Billboard Hot 100, number 39 on the Hot R&B/Hip-Hop Songs, number 21 on the Hot Rap Songs and number 26 on the Rhythmic Airplay charts in the US.
 The second and final single off of the album, "Walk It, Talk It", made it to number 97 on the Hot R&B/Hip-Hop Songs.